Fordham Road station (IRT Jerome Avenue Line)

 The Fordham Road station is a local station on the IRT Jerome Avenue Line of the New York City Subway.
-Located at the intersection of Fordham Road and Jerome Avenue in the University Heights and Fordham Heights neighborhoods of the Bronx, it is served by the 4 train at all times.
+Located at the intersection of Fordham Road and Jerome Avenue in the University Heights and Fordham neighborhoods of the Bronx, it is served by the 4 train at all times.
 This station was constructed by the Interborough Rapid Transit Company as part of the Dual Contracts and opened in 1917.